 Indication: Treatment of moderate to severe chronic low back pain

-Discovered and Wholly Owned by Nektar
+Discovered by Nektar

 NKTR-181, a first-in-class opioid analgesic, is a new chemical entity (NCE) that is the first full mu-opioid agonist molecule designed to provide potent pain relief without the high levels of euphoria that can lead to abuse and addiction with standard opioids.1